Umutayb/resume/README.md

     - ***Integrated Azure pipelines with slack***, enabling live monitoring of the test runs
     - ***Created a slack bot*** for posting test results on a dedicated slack channel while enabling remote activation of tests with slash commands
     - Integrated a test report dashboard (Calliope.pro) with Slack, enabling the test results to be automatically posted on a dedicated Slack channel
-  - ***Finally established a single test automation framework that simultaneously tested frontends, middleware, emails, analytics layer & the database against each other, enabling true E2E test automation.***
+  - ***Finally established a single test automation framework that simultaneously tested frontends, middleware, emails, analytics layer & the database against each other, enabling true E2E test automation***
     - Collaborated with the QA team that was founded, the test automation scaled up to cover over **2000 test steps**

 **Senior Test Automation Engineer** ***@[spriteCloud](https://www.spritecloud.com)*** _(01.12.2021 - Present)_ <br>